dimalypai/mil-masters-thesis-chalmers/docs/report/08_Conclusions.md

 example, a number of function applications, $bind$ operations etc.

 Another very important direction of MIL development is to make the MIL representation of effects and their combination more expressive.
+Right now MIL stacks are rather fixed and also order-dependent.
+This, of course, gives us benefits of expressing different semantics, but at the same time it cuts off the flexibility that might be available with a more set-based representation of effect combinations.
 As was mentioned in several previous chapters, MIL does not allow to express the desirable type of the `catch_error` function.
-Another problem is incorporating non-termination as one of the built-in effects.
-The area of polymorphic effects is worth exploring.
+Maybe, some sort of polymorphism in MIL stacks and an ability to have *monad variables* like, e.g. `Error Unit ::: (m ::: State)` would help in solving this problem.

 To be able to use more transformations on a practical program MIL needs some kind of effect inference/elimination procedure to infer the real set of effects